 Our topical finasteride & minoxidil spray reviews have mentioned new hair growth from this easy-to-use product, as well as a boost in confidence.

 Of course, like any medication, topical finasteride has potential side effects.
-Most often, side effects of topical finasteride are minimal and often occur where the product is applied.

 The most common adverse effects include: